-Term Definition Pluvial flooding Flooding as a result of high intensity rainfall when water is ponding or flowing over the ground surface (surface runoff) before it enters the underground drainage network or watercourse or cannot enter it because the network is full to capacity.
+Term Definition Pluvial flooding Flooding as a result of high intensity rainfall when water is ponding or flooding over the ground surface (surface runoff) before it enters the underground drainage network or watercourse or cannot enter it because the network to capacity.
 ReFH Revitalised Flood Hydrograph Risk In flood risk management, risk is defined as a product of the probability or likelihood of a flood occurring, and the consequence of the flood.
-RoFSW Risk of Flooding from Surface Water (formerly known as the Updated Flood Map for Surface Water (uFMfSW)) Sequential Test Set out in the NPPF, the Sequential Test is a method used to steer new development to areas with the lowest probability of flooding.
-SFRA Strategic Flood Risk Assessment SPZ (Groundwater) Source Protection Zone Stakeholder A person or organisation affected by the problem or solution or interested in the problem or solution.
-They can be individuals or organisations, includes the public and communities.
+RoFSW Risk of Flooding from Surface Water (formerly known as the Updated Flood Map for Surface Water (uFMfSW)) Sequential TestSet out in the NPPF, the Sequential Test is a method used to steer new development to areas with the lowest probability of flooding.
+SFRA Strategic Flood Risk Assessment SPZ (Groundwater) Source Protection Zone StakeholderA person or organisation affected by the problem or solution or interested the problem or solution.
+They can be individuals or organisations, include public and communities.
 SuDS Sustainable Drainage Systems - Methods of management practices and control structures that are designed to drain surface water in a more sustainable manner than some conventional techniques.
-Surface water flooding Flooding as a result of surface water runoff as a result of high intensity rainfall when water is ponding or flowing over the ground surface before it enters the underground drainage network or watercourse or cannot enter it because the network is full to capacity, thus causing what is known as pluvial flooding.
+Flooding as a result of surface water runoff as a result of high intensity rai Surface water flooding when water is ponding or flowing over the ground surface before it enters underground drainage network or watercourse or cannot enter it because network is full to capacity, thus causing what is known as pluvial flooding.
 URBEXT Urban extent catchment descriptor, describing the level of urbanisation in a catchment.